FastAPI SQLAlchemy Pool Configuration

 Configure pool_recycle to refresh connections before proxy termination.
 Set the value to 75% of the proxy’s idle timeout.
 Enable pool_pre_ping=True as a secondary safety net.
 This executes a lightweight SELECT 1 before handing connections to the application layer.

 TCP keepalive settings must align with network infrastructure.
-Default OS keepalive intervals (often 7200s) are too aggressive for cloud environments.
-Tune socket_options or proxy keepalive to 300–600s to maintain NAT table entries without overwhelming the database.
+Default OS keepalive intervals (often 7200s) are too long for cloud environments.
+Tune pool_recycle and proxy keepalive to 300–600s to maintain NAT table entries without overwhelming the database.
+The same recycling discipline applies on other managed platforms; see GCP Cloud SQL Connection Pooling for the Cloud SQL Auth Proxy idle-timeout interaction.

 Managed database services frequently drop idle connections before application pools detect them, making precise Configuring SQLAlchemy pool_recycle for AWS RDS essential to avoid sudden connection reset errors during traffic spikes.